terrajobst/sitesof.net/README.md

 # Sites of .NET

-This site simply shows the various sites that are relevant for .NET, some of them built by me, but many of them are not.
+This site shows the various websites that are relevant for .NET.
+Some of these are built by me, but many of them are not.